dhis2/route-manager-app/docs/user/route-manager-app.md

 #### Testing routes

-You can test a route by clicking the "Test route" button on the Routes List.
+You can test a route by clicking the _Test route_ button on the _Routes List_.
 This opens a screen where you can use the route to invoke the upstream server.
 It allows you to pass query params, the body of the request (for non-GET requests) or the rest of the path of the upstream server for wildcard routes.

 ![Test routes](./resources/route-manager-test-route.png)

-On clicking Test Route, the upstream endpoint will be invoked and the result displayed.
+On clicking _Test Route_, the upstream endpoint will be invoked and the result displayed.

 #### Configuring the route metadata sharing

-From the extended options in the Routes list (the three dots), you can open the Sharing dialog that allows to restrict access to a certain user or user group.
+From the extended options in the Routes list (the three dots), you can open the _Sharing_ dialog that allows to restrict access to a certain user or user group.

 ![Route Sharing](./resources/route-manager-sharing.png)